ramin0011/Judo-Xamarin/component/GettingStarted.md

 Once you're ready to go live, you can switch to our production environment.
 Please  note you'll need to change your API token and API secret for a Live token and secret.
 Only real payment cards will work in this environment.

 ### Issues
-For a list of known issues in the current Xamarin Framework that could affect this component please see Github [Github](https://github.com/JudoPay/Judo-Xamarin)
+For a list of known issues in the current Xamarin Framework that could affect this component please see [Github](https://github.com/JudoPay/Judo-Xamarin)